-Construction on the utility phase began in August 2017.
+Preliminary construction on the utility phase began in August 2017.
 This phase will replace a utility duct bank, water main, and sewer pipelines underneath Van Ness Avenue.
 Parts of the emergency Auxiliary Water Supply System (AWSS) will also be replaced.
 To accomplish these objectives, Van Ness will be divided into two active construction areas for utility replacement: Lombard to Sutter and Sutter to Mission.
 Utility replacement will start on the east side of Van Ness at Lombard and the west side at Sutter.
 Both construction areas will expand in a southerly direction until they reach the end of the segment.
 Then, construction will move back to the top of each segment and begin on the opposite side.
 Currently, blue curb parking and loading zones have been temporarily relocated.
 Parking will still be available on the opposite side of the street.
 The southbound bus stop at McAllister has also been temporarily relocated.

 Utility work also includes replacement of street lights.
 The historic spiral light pole replica will be installed outside of the Civic Center Historic District.
 However, modern light poles will be used in the Historic District to meet Secretary of Interior Standards.
-Utility work is expected to last two years until August 2019.
-The BRT buildout will begin next year starting in April 2018 and is anticipated to continue for two years until spring of 2020.
+Water and sewer relocation work is expected to start soon in late October 2017 and last about two years until August 2019.
+The BRT buildout is scheduled to start next year in April 2018, assuming utility construction proceeds without delays.
+The BRT buildout is anticipated to continue for two years until spring of 2020.

-Construction activities shifting from the median to the side of Van Ness Avenue will be directly adjacent to businesses and residents.
-Businesses and residents are concerned with the required temporary traffic relocation, noise, and parking removal.
-The project team is proactively reaching out to businesses and residents and addressing their concerns.
+Construction activities shifting from the median to the sides of Van Ness Avenue will be directly adjacent to businesses and residents, who are both concerned about the required temporary traffic relocation, noise, and parking removal.
+The project team is proactively reaching out to businesses and residents and addressing these concerns.
 Outreach includes emailing weekly construction forecast and hosting a monthly business advisory committee and citizen advisory committee meetings.
 As construction approaches any given block, the project team and the contractor (Walsh Construction) will help business and residents of that block adapt to construction activities.
 Signage has been installed along Van Ness Avenue to inform drivers and pedestrians of construction activities.